wangdi4/llvm/llvm/docs/Intel/CSA/PathfindingBuiltins.rst

 -------------

 The pipeline_loop intrinsic is used to apply ILPL [ILPL link here] to the marked loop.
-It can be used in C but is not exposed in Fortran yet:
+It can be used in C:

 .. code-block:: c